 This cannot continue - not if Goldsboro and Wayne County are to grown and become healthy, economically competitive places with opportunity for all.

 This is why the WAYne Forward coalition was formed as a grassroots effort to begin a community discussion of these causes and symptoms of poverty, the priorities of what needs to be addressed and the potential solutions for how to address those.
 This is a community effort, driven from the bottom up up.
 We want your voice to be part of this process.
-Please check out our Calendar of Events to find an opportunity to engage.

 We will measure our progress by the following milestones: